 The Dcardfee is a yearly charge applied to cardholders by ICICI Bank for using a debit card.
-It is imposed for maintaining your debit card service better.
-It covers the expenses of the bank such as card system, ATM maintenance, transaction processing, and other related services.
+It is imposed to maintain your debit card service better.
+It covers the expenses of the bank, such as the card system, ATM maintenance, transaction processing, and other related services.

-What RBI Says on ICICI Debit Card Charges
+What the RBI Says on ICICI Debit Card Charges

 The full list of fees is actually available on the ICICI Bank website as well as through customer notifications.
-To know current fee structures, check the official RBI website or notifications from ICICI bank.
+To know the current fee structures, check the official RBI website or notifications from ICICI Bank.

 Many ICICI holders complain about increasing charges.
 So, let me tell you –

-According to the ICICI Bank August 1, 2023 update, The Bank revised the joining charges and annual fees of their debit cards.
-This change caught many customers off guard. here is the update charges list compared to older ones.
+According to the ICICI Bank August 1, 2023, update, the bank revised the joining charges and annual fees of their debit cards.
+This change caught many customers off guard.
+Here is the updated charges list compared to the older ones.

 Adding GST to DCardFee

-The Debit card charges are subject to GST at 18%.
+The Debit card AMC is subject to GST at 18%.
 For Example, if your fee on the card is 599, the calculation would be as follows:

 - Base Fee: Rs.
 599